jython/devguide/coredev.rst

 How to Become a Core Developer
 ==============================

-.. warning:: At present, this is not much modified from the CPython base.
+.. warning:: This is the merge of the hg-era Jython devguide with the current CPython devguide.

 What it Takes
 -------------

-When you have consistently contributed patches which meet quality standards without requiring extensive rewrites prior to being committed, you may qualify for commit privileges and become a core developer of Python.
-You must also work well with other core developers (and people in general) as you become an ambassador for the Python project.
+When you have consistently contributed patches which meet quality standards without requiring extensive rewrites prior to being committed, you may qualify for commit privileges and become a core developer of Jython.
+You must also work well with other core developers (and people in general) as you become an ambassador for the Jython project.

 Typically a core developer will offer you the chance to gain commit privilege.
 The person making the offer will become your mentor and watch your commits for